 All nonresidential properties with stormwater maintenance responsibilities and which do not maintain their stormwater management facilities in accordance with best management practices (as approved and inspected by the Township) will be required by the Township to separately provide maintenance for their stormwater management facilities and will not be charged the otherwise herein required fee.

-Words and terms used in this article, and not given a specific definition, as set forth in this section, shall be defined as may be set forth in the applicable statutes and/or regulations of the United States or of the Commonwealth of Pennsylvania and shall otherwise be given their ordinary and common meaning:
+Words and terms used in this chapter, and not given a specific definition, as set forth in this section, shall be defined as may be set forth in the applicable statutes and/or regulations of the United States or of the Commonwealth of Pennsylvania and shall otherwise be given their ordinary and common meaning: